11 Compelling Mobile Push Notification Types That Delight Users

 Here are 3 key qualities that keep users happy to receive your mobile notifications.
 They should be:

-Here’s a list of different types of mobile push notifications you can experiment with.
+Here’s a list of different mobile push notification types you can experiment with.
 Pick the ones that are most suitable for your product, content, and audience.

 1. Time-sensitive notifications